Meet the Gorgeous Green Jay, a Tropical Wonder

 Green jay parents share the work of raising a family

-This monogamous species forms a close pair bond, especially during the breeding season.
-They choose a site and build the nest together.
-The pair then jointly incubates the eggs and shares parenting duties until the nestlings fledge, in about three weeks.
-Juveniles spend about a year in the same area as their parents, before the parents urge them off to start their own breeding lives.
+These monogamous birds form a close pair bond, especially during the breeding season.
+Together they choose a site, build a nest, incubate the eggs and share parenting duties until the nestlings fledge about three weeks after hatching.
+Juveniles spend about a year in the same area as their parents before starting their own breeding lives.

 Canada jays are curious, cold-hardy birds.